-Ganesha, also known as Ganapati, is the most revered, loved and distinctive deity among the pantheon of Hindu gods.
+Ganesha is also know as Ganapati, is the most revered, loved and distinctive deity among the pantheon of Hindu gods.
 With his large elephant head, chubby and pot-bellied human body, his role as the supreme-being, powerful enough to remove obstacles and ensure success is of paramount importance.
 Besides being the remover of all obstacles, he is also the God of Good Fortune who ensures prosperity and success.
-It is his blessings that are taken before the commencement of any auspicious endeavour.
+It is his blessings that are taken before the commencement of any auspicious endeavor.

 Invoking Ganesha’s presence can be especially helpful for:

 - To commence any big or small endeavor in which you want to succeed.

 - Seeking wisdom before making a big decision such as deciding whether to leave a job or change careers.

 - Any situation where an obstacle is preventing you from success.

 - As a witness and guide during a wedding ceremony.